What is Freight Expense?

 Some shipping companies include a fuel cost component in the freight cost pricing model.
 The cost of road and maritime shipping is dependent on the cost of fuel, and the final cost charged to the consumer must factor in the cost of fuel at the time of shipping.

 If the price of fuel is low, road and maritime transport will be cheaper to use, and the benefit will be passed on to the consumer as cost savings.
-However, if the price of fuel increases, road and maritime transport will be expensive, and the additional cost will be passed on to the consumer.
+However, if the price of fuel increases, road and maritime transport prices will increase, and the additional cost will be passed on to the consumer.

 2. Demand for freight

 The cost of freight is also affected by the demand for freight services.
-During periods of higher demand for shipping space, there will be large volumes of products for shipping, and users will be competing for the limited space.
+There will be large volumes of products for shipping during periods of higher demand for shipping space, and users will be competing for the limited space.
 As a result, shipping companies can sell the limited space at a premium price.

 On the other hand, when the demand for freight services is low, shipping companies will lower their prices in order to compete for the fewer users looking to ship cargo.